xjxxjx1017/Destructible-Terrain-With-Phaser/README.md

 * Terrain blocks are rendered with hollow green frames.
 * Destroyed blocks are rendered with hollow red frames.
 * The bottom right object is constructed by using other destructible objects.
 Rendering by textures.
-* Yellow double circles, showing ray-to-mouse position collision statuses with all objects.
+* Yellow double circles, showing ray-to-mouse-position collision statuses with all objects.

 ![Example](/assets/spec/2019-02-24.20-07-26.png "Example")